 The Jews and the Historical Background of their Residence in Esfahan

 According to the chronicles of geographers and travelers of the 17th century, there existed initially two residential areas in Esfahan.
-One was Yahudieh, Jewish Quarter, and the other one known as Jey or Shahrestaneh, Muslim Quarter.
+One was Yahudieh, Jewish Quarter, and the other one was known as Jey or Shahrestaneh, Muslim Quarter.
 Yahudieh was about two times larger than Jey and its Jewish inhabitants migrated

 The Zoroastrians of Esfahan

-Zoroastrians are amongst the initial citizens and the local people of old Esfahan, Gabay, Gay, or Jey that lived in the two ancient and historical areas of Sarouyeh and Mehrin, now known as "Tappeh-e-Ashraf and Atashgah, respectively.
-Regarding this fact, the only surviving of ancient Esfahan is the Atashgah which belonged to the Zoroastrians.
+Zoroastrians are amongst the initial citizens and the local people of old Esfahan, Gabay, Gay, or Jey that lived in the two ancient and historical areas of Sarouyeh and Mehrin, now known as "Tappeh-e-Ashraf and the Atashgah, respectively.
+Regarding this fact, the only surviving ancient Esfahan is the Atashgah which belonged to the Zoroastrians.

-One day free tour in Isfahan
+One-day free tour in Isfahan

 Most Isfahan monuments, like other countries, have entrance fees.
 But some of these places are public and you can visit them for free, just pay Taxi rent.
 Follow us on this free one-day tour.
 We start the tour with the beautiful Hasht Behesht (Eight Paradise) Palace in the neighborhood of the historic Abbasi Hotel on Sepah Street.
 This beautiful palace not only is located in a beautiful garden of the Safavid period but also the beauties of this palace are completely visible from the outside and you can visit it easily and for free.